neicnordic/sensitive-data-archive/sda/cmd/mapper/mapper.md

 - `DB_CACERT`: Certificate Authority (CA) certificate for the database to use

 ### Storage settings
-The mapper service requires access to the "inbox" storage, to configure such the following config is needed:
+The mapper service requires access to the "inbox" storage.
+To configure that, the following configuration is required:
-Such as
 ```yaml
 storage:
   inbox: